balanced-dev/yuzu-docs/docs/definition/markup.md

 ```

 # Advanced Handlebars
-You should by now have got to grips with the basics of Handlebars and are prepared to delve a little deeper, learning a bit more about rendering properties than in the basics, including values which Handlebars exposes to you in helpers.
+You should by now have got to grips with the basics of Handlebars and are prepared to delve a little deeper, learning a bit more about rendering properties than in the basics- including values which Handlebars exposes to you in helpers.

 ## Rendering properties
 ### Ancestor properties
-There will be situations where you will want to access values outside your current context within helpers which alter the scope (`#each`, `#with` etc.).
+There will be situations where you will want to access values outside your current context within helpers which alter the context (`#each`, `#with` etc.).

 This can be achieved by simply prefixing the expression with a `../` segment for every level you want to traverse up the tree from your current context.